thafer1/Challenge3/README.md

 ## Description

 Password security is incredibly important, especially in a world where so much sensitive information is stored electronically.
-This password generator was updated with javascript and will ensure that your password provides greater security to keep sensitive information safe.
+This password generator was updated with javascript that will ensure your password provides greater security to keep sensitive information safe.

 ## Usage